 SCIENCE 3 Credits

-Physics or Chemistry Biology
+Biology Physics or Chemistry

 One additional science credit

+MODIFICATIONS:

-- -substitute CTE credit for 3rd credit of Science after the first two have been earned - -additional modifications available to students with IEPs
+-substitute CTE credit for 3 rd credit of S -additional modifications available to s Science after the first two have been earned tudents with IEPs

 SOCIAL STUDIES 3 Credits

-US History/Geography World History/Geography .5 Credit in Government .5 Credit in Economics
+US History/Geography World History/Geography

+.5 Credit in Government .5 Credit in Economics

+MODIFICATIONS:

-- -1 credit can be exchanged for additional credit(s) beyond the required credits in English Language Arts, Math, Science, World Languages, or CTE.
-Government may not be exchanged. - -additional modifications available to students with IEPs
+-1 credit can be exchanged for additional credit(s) beyond the required credits in English Language Arts, Math, Science, World Languages, or CTE.
+Government may not be exchanged. -additional modifications available to students with IEPs